blair55/blair55.github.io/content/blog/aws-parameter-store-scripting.md

 title: "Scripting with AWS Parameter Store"
 date: 2018-10-12T16:35:01+01:00
 draft: false
-tags: aws, parameter-store, bash, fsharp, jq
+tags:
+    - aws
+    - parameter-store
+    - bash
+    - fsharp
+    - jq
 ---

 Ever need to write a short script as part of development to get feedback on a portion of code?
 Ever need to add private authentication values to that script?
 Ever wanted to add the script to source control but couldn't because it contained your private authentication?